jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

     (a) an easement; or
     (b) a profit à prendre that is not a regulated profit à prendre
   - **exemption certificate** means a certificate granted under clause 4 of Schedule 3 (dwellings in large apartment developments that are purchased off-the-plans)
-  - **farm land** means land (other than residential (but not otherwise sensitive) land) used exclusively or principally for agricultural, horticultural, or pastoral purposes, or for the keeping of bees, poultry, or livestock (which, to avoid doubt, do not include forestry activities within the meaning of section 16A(9))
+  - **farm land** means land (other than residential (but not otherwise sensitive) land) used exclusively or principally for agricultural, horticultural, or pastoral purposes, or for the keeping of bees, poultry, or livestock (which, to avoid doubt, do not include forestry activities)
   - **fishing quota decision** means a decision under sections 56 to 58B of the Fisheries Act 1996 on whether or not to consent to an overseas investment in fishing quota
   - **foreshore, seabed** has the same meaning as marine and coastal area
+  - **forestry activities** means any of the following activities in respect of any trees (whether exotic or native) that are to be harvested to provide wood:
+    (a) maintaining a crop of trees:
+    (b) harvesting a crop of trees:
+    (c) maintaining the land during the period between harvesting a crop of trees and establishing a new crop of trees:
+    (d) establishing a crop of trees
   - **forestry right** means—
     (a) a right created in accordance with the Forestry Rights Registration Act 1983; or (b) any other profit à prendre that—